 Once we've finished our review, we'll provide the submissions to the Minister of Conservation with a summary and recommendations on amendments to regulations.
 The Minister of Conservation will then consider our recommendations, and discuss them with Parliamentary colleagues.

-What is the consultation proposing?
+What did the consultation in 2020 propose?

-The consultation is seeking public feedback on:
+The consultation sought public feedback on:

 - a management goal for the six species fished as whitebait